 This blog post outlines the top tips for new grad nurses in ICU, directly from a highly experienced critical care nurse and current nurse practitioner!

-Nacole Riccaboni, MSN, APRN, AGACNP-BC, FNP-BC, CCRN-CMC is a critical care advanced registered nurse practitioner (ARNP) in Orlando, Florida.
+Nacole Riccaboni, MSN, APRN, AGACNP-BC, FNP-BC, CCRN-CMC is a critical care nurse practitioner (ARNP) in Orlando, Florida.
 Her passion is nursing and all things critical care related.
 She considers herself a life-long learner and graduated with her Master of Science in Nursing (MSN) in 2018.
-She has certifications as both a family nurse practitioner (FNP) and an adult-gerontology acute care nurse practitioner (AGACNP).
-She has recently completed her Master of Business Administration (MBA).
+Nacole has certifications as both a family nurse practitioner (FNP) and an adult-gerontology acute care nurse practitioner (AGACNP) as well as her Master of Business Administration (MBA).
 Nacole loves nursing and being a caregiver.
 Each day as a nurse practitioner, she is able to touch the lives of people in her community and make an impact.

-Just a heads up!
-This post is quite long, so if you’d like to check out the highlights and head to a specific section, just click on the table of contents below.
+Just a heads up: This post is quite long.
+If you’d like to check out the highlights and head to a specific section, just click on the table of contents below.

 Goal of the Intensive Care Unit (ICU)

-The intensive care setting is a unique environment that is filled with many opportunities for learning and professional growth.
+The intensive care setting is a unique environment with many opportunities for learning and professional growth.
 Each patient and each shift is an adventure, filled with complex issues that require critical thinking on multiple levels.

 With that being said, the goal of intensive care nursing is to stabilize, trend, and transfer (STT).
 What does that mean exactly?
 Well, when anyone is admitted to an intensive care unit, they are unstable and critical in some fashion.
 Whether it’s an airway problem (BiPAP or intubation needed) or circulation concern (hypotension refractory to fluid boluses), and/or there is instability (in one body system) that requires intensive care monitoring and management.